Since social media platforms first appeared, businesses have been trying to figure out how to make money on them.

 You can still make money as an affiliate if you don’t have an online store.
 Simply find a retailer that lines up with your audience and sign up for their affiliate program.

 Push out their products and make it known that you have a unique link for people to click.
 Then, the sky’s the limit for your earning potential.
+You can make use of tools like ClickUp and Asana to organize your sales and streamline your communication with your retailers, this will come in handy especially if you are working with multiple retailers.

 You can also make money if you’re well-versed in a particular niche.